FuzzySwippy/Scribble/ScribbleTODO.md

 - [X] History size setting (default 250)
 - [X] Autosave interval setting (default 5 minutes)
 - [X] Fix rotation not working on non-square images
-- [X] Fix cropping to content only cropping to selection (or in the case of a drawing tool being selected, with a seenction active, not coropping at all)
+- [X] Fix cropping to content only cropping to selection (or in the case of a drawing tool being selected, with a selection active, not cropping at all)
 - [X] Fix history not registering drawing when started from a window that is being dismissed
 - [X] Tool shortcuts with tooltips
 - [X] Add About page